Classification of noncollapsed translators in $\mathbb{R}^4$: Introduction

 Using this weighted $L^\infty$-estimate control, we can then estimate the weighted $C^2$-norms in terms of the weighted $L^2$-norms via interior estimates.
 Specifically, taking also into account that thanks to our sharp asymptotics the ellipticity of \eqref{evVintro} only degenerates polynomially in $\log h$, we derive the estimate

 Finally, combining \eqref{est_decay_intro} and \eqref{eq_forward_intro} we infer that $w$ and $W$ vanish identically, i.e. that $M^1=M^2$.
 This concludes the outline of the proof.\\

-\textbf{Acknowledgments.} KC has been supported by KIAS Individual Grant MG078901.
+\textbf{Acknowledgments.} KC has been supported by KIAS Individual Grant MG078901 and a POSCO Science Fellowship.
 RH has been supported by an NSERC Discovery Grant and a Sloan Research Fellowship.
-OH has been supported by the Koret Foundation early career award and ISF grant 437/20.\\
+OH has been supported by the Koret Foundation early career award and ISF grant 437/20.
+We thank Beomjun Choi, Wenkui Du and the anonymous referee for very helpful comments.\\